AAStarCommunity/Cos72/README.md

 # Cos72
-Yet Another DAO/Community Tool, BUT: get a Gasless, NFT, Contract Account and ENS, easy with your email.
+Yet Another DAO/Community Tool, BUT: get a Gasless, NFT, Contract Account and ENS, with your email on any Super Chain.
+Initiat for ETHGlobal Hackathon.
+Build based on:
+Super Chain(Optimism OP Stack)
+ETHPaymaster
+AirAccount
+CometENS （ENS)